My RMD Withdrawals, QCDs, and Tax Withholding in 2025

 I’ve written previously about withdrawing from my Traditional IRA to help fund our retirement.
-I’ve also described how I started making Qualified Charitable Distributions (QCDs) in early 2023 after I turned 70 1/2.
+I’ve also described how I began making Qualified Charitable Distributions (QCDs) in early 2023 after turning 70½

 In a recent article, I explained how I might optimize my income tax withholding schedule while fully complying with IRS rules.
-My most recent article described when and how much my RMDs will have to be in 2025.
-So, in this article, I’ll bring it all together and explain how I came up with a withdrawal plan for RMDs for spending and taxes and QCDs for giving.
+My most recent article explained when and how much my RMDs will be in 2025.
+So, in this article, I’ll bring it all together and explain how I came up with a withdrawal plan for RMDs for spending and taxes, and QCDs for giving.

 First, I need to fully understand the income tax implications, regardless of when I send in withholding for them.
 Then, I want to calculate the minimal monthly withdrawal that I would have to make to satisfy the IRS’ RMD requirement, assuming I also make additional withdrawals and use them to:

-2) Make a lump sum withdrawal in December 2025 to send to the IRS for income tax withholding, which also counts toward my RMD.
+2. Make a lump-sum withdrawal in December 2025 to send to the IRS for income tax withholding, which will also count toward my RMD.

 Understanding the tax implications of RMDs